Here are some of the best places to visit in Florida (in my opinion!)

-Ever heard of it?
-I hadn’t until we went to Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game changer in terms of hospitality standards in the Florida Keys).
+Marathon in itself wasn’t really worth the trip – and I had never heard of this Florida Key (island) before I heard about Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game changer in terms of hospitality standards in the Florida Keys).

 Better known for its Silver Surfers and Snow Birds, we had a nice time in Naples and absolutely loved its pier.
 The beaches were also pristine and the real estate really was to die for.

-Check out our dedicated blog post on Naples, Florida here.
+Check out my dedicated blog post on Naples, Florida here.

 North of Miami Beach and Surfside, Florida

-Check out our dedicated blog post on Sarasota, Florida here.
+Check out my dedicated blog post on Sarasota, Florida here.

 Pin for later